pnarimani/RTLTMPro/README.md

 When checked, RTL Text Mesh Pro will try to fix rich text tags.

 # Known Issues
-* InputField, Dropdown (and anything that was designed to work with TextMeshProUGUI script) will not work unless you do these steps below.
-  **Why it doesn't work?** We need to override the `text` property of `TextMeshProUGUI`.
+* **Fixed in latest version.
+For older versions follow the steps below** We need to override the `text` property of `TextMeshProUGUI`.
 But the `text` property is not defined `virtual`.
 You need to manually make the property virtual.
   * Open `TMP_Text.cs` from TextMeshPro source code
   * add virtual keyword to text property.
   ![Text](Screenshots/TextProperty.PNG)